madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-with-Plain-Mode.md

 cryptsetup -v -c aes-xts-plain64 -s 512 -h sha512 open --type plain -o 1100 --size 1000 --shared container.bin container2
 ```

-Related to `--offset` and `--size` is `--skip` that tells cryptsetup first sector number to use for IV calculation (by default same as that set by  `--offset`).
-I am not sure why that info is exposed to use user.
+Related to `--offset` and `--size` is `--skip` that tells cryptsetup first sector number to use for IV calculation (by default 0 is used).
+I am not sure why that info is exposed to use user, very likely to enable using a different IV seed for each part.

 **References**